AI-for-Health-Data/FairMultimodal/FinalCode/README.md

 - **File:** `FinalCode/Multimodal.py`
 - **Details:**
   - This script combines both structured and unstructured datasets to create a multimodal prediction model.
-  - The results from this run are stored in `Runresult.log`.
+  - The results from this run are stored in `multi.log`.

 ---